 - Understand GMP quality management system requirements for inactive ingredients marketed for use in multiple FDA regulated products

-Katherine Ulman recently retired from Dow Corning Corporation, now a wholly owned subsidiary of The Dow Chemical Company, after more than 40 years of employment.
-There she held positions as a global regulatory compliance manager for their Healthcare business as well as regulatory manager of the Dow Corning Healthcare Industries Materials Site.
-She is currently an active advisor for the Regulatory Committee for IPEC-Americas.
-Ulman earned her Bachelor of Science degree in chemistry from the South Dakota School of Mines and Technology.
+Katherine Ulman retired from Dow Corning Corporation, now a wholly owned subsidiary of The Dow Chemical Company, after more than 40 years of employment.
+There she held positions as a global regulatory compliance manager for their healthcare business as well as regulatory manager of the Dow Corning Healthcare Industries Materials Site.

 Dr. Irwin B. Silverstein.
 Irwin is a consultant to IPEC and the excipient industry specializing in quality assurance and regulatory compliance for pharmaceutical excipient ingredients.
 He also has experience in areas of quality assurance for API, medical device and drug products.